 Though in modern times codependence in intimate relationships is certainly a real problem, especially for those with anxious attachment styles, many seem to be moving toward an ideal of autonomous relationship, which does not actually honor or utilize our own evolutionary history.
 Though we could point to many phenomena that may be at the heart of this trend, it is clear to me that as a culture we are in many ways moving away from community and connection and toward autonomy and isolation, much to the detriment of our own happiness and fulfillment.

 To be clear, codependence is a state in which one or both individuals in a relationship feel they need their partner to exist and even start to blur the boundaries of self and other on a daily basis.
 As a counselor I hear this exemplified when a couple talks in terms of “We” and has little concept of “I” or self in relationship.
-This type of relationship often leads to an unfulfilling sex life, since polarities decrease with a lack of autonomy.
+This type of relationship often leads to a build up of resentment, as the unique parts of each individual are withheld, and an unfulfilling sex life, since polarities decrease with a lack of autonomy.
 This dynamic can also drive a cycle of one partner feeling smothered and running away and the other to feeling abandoned and chasing.

 The Science of Trust: Emotional Attunement for Couples by John Gottman